 The diminishing value method assumes that the decline in value each year is a constant proportion of the remaining value and produces a progressively smaller decline over time.
-The formula for the decline in value for a given income year is:
+For depreciating assets you started to hold on or after 10 May 2006 the formula for the decline in value:

-Base value $$\times \frac{\text{days held}}{365} \times \frac{150\%}{\text{asset's effective life}}$$ where the base value for the income year in which an asset's start time occurs, is the asset's cost.
+Base d days held d × 200% value ^ 365 ~ asset's effective life where the base value for the income year in which an asset's start time occurs, is the asset's cost.
 For a later income year, the base value is the asset's opening adjustable value for that year plus any amounts included in the asset's second element of cost for that year.